All Episodes

 We only have to be lucky once.

-Maybe one day they'll say, Oh, yeah, it's all getting a bit complicated airplanes now.
+Maybe one day they'll say, oh yeah, it's all getting a bit complicated airplanes now.

-Maybe we should blow up a train, uh, maybe we should blow up buses.
+Maybe we should blow up buses.

-Uh eventually they'll always find someone to kill.
+Eventually, they'll always find someone to kill.

 And they terrorize you into changing your behavior.